As communication professionals, we often get asked the following questions:

 With so many different phrases – internal communications, employee engagement, employee experience, workplace experience, company culture, etc. – it can be hard to see how it all fits together.
 But the answers to the two questions above are actually pretty straightforward.

-This year has certainly been anything but basic when it comes to employee communications and engagement, but regardless of how the pandemic has shifted our ways of working, the basics for creating a strong internal communications program remain the same.
+The events of the past few years have likely had a big impact on your employee engagement and communications strategy.
+But regardless of how the pandemic shifted our ways of working, the basics for creating a strong internal communications program remain the same.
 Here’s a refresher on best practices:

 - Connect the dots.
 From emails to intranet posts and everything in between, messages should reflect your company’s purpose, values and business strategy.
+And, they should help your employees understand the role they play in bringing it all to life.
+Employees will be more engaged if they see how they fit into the bigger picture and feel like they’re providing value on a daily basis.

 - Be transparent.
 Transparency enhances authenticity and increases trust among employees.
 Always explain “the why” behind decisions and be consistent in the information that’s shared.
+This is especially important when it comes to leader communications.

 By following these best practices, you can build a robust internal communications program that drives employee engagement and, ultimately, success for your company.